tonyelhabr/nba_wp/README.md

-Next, I did a relatively quick “literature review” to identify model frameworks that might be worth trying and features I might want to investigate.[1]
+Next, I did a relatively quick “literature review” to identify model frameworks that might be worth trying and features I might want to investigate.
 From what I can tell, there are two pretty well-known public NBA win probability models:

 1.  [inpredictable (Mike